angelineov/Depression-Analysis/README.md

 In the end of the studies, the results suggest that activity levels and MADRS scores can be the indicators of depression symptoms.

-Read more of the report here [Digital Health course final project](https://github.com/angelineov/Depression-Analysis/blob/main/Depression%20Analysis%20Report.pdf)
+Read more of the report here [Digital Health course final project report](https://github.com/angelineov/Depression-Analysis/blob/main/Depression%20Analysis%20Report.pdf)